 4. In a food processor or in the bowl of an electric mixer, combine cream cheese and sugars.
 Mix until well blended and smooth.
 Add eggs, one at a time.
 Add pumpkin puree, salt, flour and spices.
 Mix until just combined.

 5. Pour cheesecake batter into the prepared spring form pan.
 This is optional, but I like to cover my spring form pan with a another sheet of foil, to prevent water from forming on the cheesecake.
 If you do not follow this step, be prepared for a lot of water to accumulate on your cheesecake.
-When it is cool, you can simply pour off any accumulated water.
+When it is cool, you can simply pour off any accumulated water and chill in the refrigerator.

 6. Place pan on foil sling* and use it to lower the pan onto the trivet.
 Add 1 cup of water to the bottom of the Instant Pot®.
 Set the pot to manual - high pressure for 35 minutes, making sure that the valve is in the sealing position.
 As soon as it is finished, turn off or unplug the pot and allow the pressure to come down naturally.

-8. Cover loosely with plastic wrap and allow to chill for at least 6 hours in the refrigerator - 12 hours is best.
+Co loosely with plastic wrap and allow to chill for at least 6 hours in the refrigerator - 12 is best.
 Carefully remove the spring form ring before serving.

 How to make a foil sling: